1071697613/api-design-for-rest/README.md

 The Swagger spec `helloworld.json` can be found in the `/samples/json` directory of this repository.
 Using the `^%REST` utility, create a REST application `HelloWorld` using the Swagger spec.

+Scaffolding code is included in the APIDesignForREST directory.

 **3. Word Game REST service (Requires IRIS 2019.1)**
 A more detailed Swagger spec illustrating both GET and POST requests, parameters, and schema definitions.

 Two Swagger spec files, `wordgame.json` and `wordgame2.json` can be found in the `/samples/json` directory of this repository.
 Using the `^%REST` utility, create a REST application `WordGame` using the Swagger spec.

+Scaffolding code is included.

 Enjoy!

 _— MS_